Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.17 team ERA that ranks 28th among all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).

-- The righty last appeared on Saturday against the Seattle Mariners, when he tossed three innings, allowing seven earned runs while giving up six hits.
+- In his most recent time out on Sunday, the righty threw 5 2/3 innings against the Seattle Mariners, allowing three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.